AleksandrDenis/PP2-Quiz-Game/README.md

   * As a user, I want see my progress.
   * As a user, I want track my score.
   * As a user, I want see my final result.
-  * As a user, I want emprove my score.
+  * As a user, I want improve my score.
 * Owner Goal
   * As an Owner, I wont improve a challenging quiz to entertain online users.